Need practical help after an accident?

 10. Note down insurer and recovery contacts to secure your courtesy car

 Make a note of important details such as names, phone numbers for insurers and recovery firms, claim and job reference numbers, the registration of the recovery vehicle, and the recovery driver’s ID.
 It’s helpful to keep a clear photo or screenshot of any confirmation you receive, so you can refer back to what was agreed.
-When speaking with your insurer, ask if the claim will have any impact on your no-claims bonus, and request written confirmation of their position, including any conditions around protecting it.
-If you require a courtesy car, mention the size and type of vehicle you usually drive, ask for written details about the insurance cover and excess, and check if there are any limits on mileage or fuel.
-If you typically drive a van or lorry, do ask whether a similar replacement can be provided.
+If you need a courtesy car, ask what may be available, what cover applies, and whether there are limits around excess, fuel, or mileage.
+If you usually drive a larger vehicle, such as a van or lorry, ask whether a suitable replacement might be possible depending on the circumstances.

-Taking a calm, methodical approach at the scene can help preserve important evidence and support the process with your insurer, helping to protect your no-claims bonus.
-Gathering photographs, witness contact details, police references, and saving dashcam or telematics files all help create a clear record of what happened, making it easier for insurers to assess the situation and recover any costs involved.
+Taking a calm, methodical approach at the scene can help preserve important evidence and support later conversations with your insurer, which may help protect your no-claims bonus depending on how the claim is assessed.
+Gathering photographs, witness contact details, police references, and saving dashcam or telematics files all help create a clearer record of what happened, making it easier for insurers to review the situation and consider any recoverable costs.